nt246/NTRES6940-data-science/lecture_notes/lesson4-ggplot-part1.md

 By the end of this class you will be able to:

 -   Inspect your data in RStudio
--   Build several common types of graphs in ggplot2
+-   Build several common types of graphs in `ggplot2`
--   Customize ggplot aesthetics
+-   Customize `ggplot2` aesthetics
 -   Combine compatible graph types
 -   Split up data into faceted graphs
 -   Change the theme of graphs
 -   Use branching and pull request to propose changes to a GitHub repository

+**Acknowledgements**: Some content from today's lecture is adapted from the excellent [R for Excel users](https://rstudio-conf-2020.github.io/r-for-excel/) course by Julia Stewart Lowndes and Allison Horst and the [R for Data Science](https://r4ds.had.co.nz/data-visualisation.html) book by Garrett Grolemund and Hadley Wickham.

 <br>